zoeyzyhu/pydisort/doc/README_workflow_collaborators.md

-# How to use git for this project 📌
+# How to use git for this repo 📌

 We adopt the idea of **linear history** and a **squash merging** approach in this repository, meaning there is only one permanent branch (`main`), and the only way to push changes to main is by submitting a Pull Request (PR).
 The main branch is protected to prevent direct pushes. **A linear history ensures that the main branch remains clean and organized**.
 Squash merging means that **the smallest unit of change is a PR, rather than a commit**.